ChristianDenniss/ChristianDenniss/README.md

 ### I’m looking to expand my knowledge into:
 - **Languages**: Rust, Kotlin, Golang, Scala (and any other languages depending on the project's specific needs)
-- **Areas**: CyberSecurity, End to end Software development, Generative Ai spaces
+- **Areas**: CyberSecurity, Database optimization and genral backend skillsets, End to end Software development, Generative Ai spaces
 - **Focus**: I'm looking to dive deeper into **project collaboration** and **team building** while utilizing my own strengths to their full potential for end to end software development

 ---